Advanced Weights for IXPE Polarization Analysis

-Overall one sees that the weighting improves our sensitivity FoM by $\gtrsim 2\times$ over simple \texttt{PCUBE} and by $\gtrsim 30\%$ over even the best current Mom-based analysis.
+Overall one sees that the weighting improves our sensitivity FoM by $\gtrsim 2\times$ over basic \texttt{PCUBE}, the most common IXPE analysis method.
+The best Mom-based analysis, labeled \texttt{MLE + ptcl.~cut}, has been used in several previous IXPE studies.
+Our analysis yields a $\gtrsim 30\%$ improvement over that combination.
+NN analysis has been previously presented for simulated data, so \texttt{MLE, NN data + NN evt.~wts} could have been previously used.
+However, the NN analysis has not yet been applied to real IXPE data in peer-reviewed publications, so we include it as a new weight here.

 A few special cases deserve comment.
 While MLE analysis typically offers a large gain, for B0540 we have only measured over $4-6$ keV to be consistent with the original publication.
 In this high-energy band, the modulation factor is nearly constant, so the MLE analysis provides little gain over \texttt{PCUBE}.
 If the detection band can be widened, improvements should be larger.
 On the other hand, NN reconstruction performs best for these high energy tracks compared to Mom, so NN uncertainties are much reduced.
 Also, spatial weighting provides good gain when the source/background ratio flux is small.
 Crab peak 2 is a good example.
 As noted, background suppression weights offer modest gain for these bright point sources but can be significant for extended faint sources.
 Our prescription for the background de-weighting appropriately adjusts to the varying circumstances: when background is weak, particle background is only lightly cleaned (e.g.~Crab).